waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Water Tiles (Silph Co.):** The water tiles on the first floor of Silph Co. are purely cosmetic and function as `impassable` walls.
 They cannot be surfed on.
 - **Spinner Tiles:** Spinner tiles force movement in a specific direction.
 I need to map out their destinations to navigate spinner mazes effectively.
 - **Gates:** `closed_gate` tiles are impassable.
 Some are opened by switches, while others (like in Silph Co.) require the CARD KEY.
+- **Elevators (Silph Co.):** To use the elevator, you must first interact with the control panel (usually on a wall) to select a destination floor.
+After selecting a floor, you must walk onto the warp tiles at the back of the elevator room to trigger the map transition.

 ### B. Confirmed ROM Hack Changes
 #### B1.
 Type Matchups & Immunities